Portfolio Reviews: How to Create an Art Portfolio for College Applications (Step-by-Step Guide)

 Step 4 – Include Observational Drawing (Yes, Still)

-This is a big one.
+Drawings are a big one.
 Schools like RISD, Cooper Union, and Parsons still expect to see observational drawing—not just digital work or imaginative compositions.

 Why?